 24. Tranquil Beaches

-New Zealand has been voted the greatest country on earth, not just in 2018, but for seven years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
+New Zealand was voted the greatest country on earth, for seven years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
 So why escape here for a couple of weeks when you could be living here permanently?

 26. Volcanoes & hot springs